HussinLab/EpiTrack/README.md

 Specifically, the following variables should be provided:

 -  FOLDER: full path to the directory containing all EpiTrack files
--  GISAID_LATEST_BUILD_FOLDER: full path to the directory where the GISAID files should be stored
+-  DATASET_LATEST_BUILD_FOLDER: full path to the directory where the original data files (such as the GISAID dataset, or the example Virusseq dataset provided in this GITHUB) should be stored
--  GISAID_LATEST_BUILD_FILENAME: name of the file featuring the GISAID msa + metadate
+-  DATASET_LATEST_BUILD_FILENAME: name of the file featuring the original data msa + metadate
 -  ORIGINAL_FILE: full path to the directory where the peptide specific files are stored (following processing by the Generating_Peptide_Files.sh script)
 -  WORKING_DIRCT: full path to the directory where the EpiTrack suite is being run